What is TESS?

 Providing a large sample of nearby stars with discovered exoplanets, which are ideal for follow-up studies.

-Finding a diverse range of exoplanets, from small rocky worlds to large gas giants, helping to refine models of planetary formation.
+Finding a diverse range of exoplanets, from small rocky worlds to large gas giants, helping to refine models of

 Offering insights into planetary atmospheres and compositions through detailed observations.